cloyne/servers/README.md

 2. Make sure you have passwordless login set up on the remote host
 3. pass the option `--priv ~/.ssh/id_rsa` to use your RSA key instead of Salt's.

-## python syntax errors when running with python3.7
-This currently needs to be run with python 2.7.
-We need to update it by the time python 2.7 becomes deprecated.

 ## permission denied for writing to the log file
 Pass the location of the log file inside this directory, e.g.
 `--log-file=./log/ssh`

-## Arch
-Install `python-virtualenv2` and run the commands with `virtualenv2` instead of `virtualenv`.